Skip to main content

 fused.api

-def whoami()
+whoami()

-Returns information on the currently logged-in user.
+Returns information on the currently logged in user

 Delete the files at the path.

-• path - Directory or file to delete, like fd://my-old-table/
+• path (str) – Directory or file to delete, like fd://my-old-table/

-• max_deletion_depth - If set (defaults to 2), the maximum depth the operation will recurse to.
-This helps avoid accidentally deleting more data than intended.
+• max_deletion_depth (int | Literal['unlimited']) – If set (defaults to 3), the maximum depth the operation will recurse to.
+This option is to help avoid accidentally deleting more data that intended.
 Pass "unlimited" for unlimited.

 Examples:

-def list(path: str, *, details: bool = False)
+list(path: str, *, details: bool = False) -> list[str] | list[ListDetails]

-List the files in the path.
+List the files at the path.

-• path - Parent directory URL, like fd://bucket-name/
+• path (str) – Parent directory URL, like fd://bucket-name/

 Returns: